Pinnacle Racing Group: Car No. 28 history

 The team made its debut in the ARCA Menards Series East in the 2023 Pensacola 200 with Luke Fenhaus behind the wheel, they would finish a strong 2nd to a debuting William Sawalich.
-The team would pick up another top 5 the next race at Dover with a 3rd and then in only their 3rd career start they won their first ever race at the Nashville Fairgrounds Speedway in the Music City 200.
+The team would pick up another top-five the next race at Dover with a third and then in only their third career start they won their first ever race at the Nashville Fairgrounds Speedway in the Music City 200.
 Two races later in a combination race with the East Series and the main ARCA Menards Series, marking their first start in that division, they won once again at Iowa Speedway in the Calypso Lemonade 150.

 On March 18, 2024, it was announced that Connor Zilisch will run a full season in the ARCA Menards Series East, driving the No. 28 car.
 In his first start at Five Flags Speedway, he missed practice and qualifying due to being at Circuit of the Americas for the NASCAR Truck Series race, and was replaced by Luke Fenhaus.
-Zilisch was able to make the race but struggled with mechanical issues throughout the event and finished 4th, two laps down.
+Zilisch was able to make the race but struggled with mechanical issues throughout the event and finished fourth, two laps down.
 In his next race at Dover Motor Speedway, Zilisch took advantage of the leader's mishaps, and led the final 42 laps of the event to earn his first career win in both the main and East Series.
-At the Nashville Fairgrounds Speedway, Zilisch qualified 4th and ran in the top three throughout the event, but did not have the car to beat the eventual race winner William Sawalich, he finished 3rd behind Isabella Robusto.
+At the Nashville Fairgrounds Speedway, Zilisch qualified fourth and ran in the top-three throughout the event, but did not have the car to beat the eventual race winner William Sawalich, he finished third behind Isabella Robusto.
 He rebounded the following race at Flat Rock Speedway, where he would go on to obliterate the competition, winning the pole and leading every lap of the race to earn his second career win.
 He continued with a hot streak of victories, winning the next two East Series events at Iowa Speedway and Lucas Oil Indianapolis Raceway Park, both in dominating fashion.

 In 2025, the No. 28 car in the ARCA Menards Series East was reduced to part-time basis.
 Connor Mosack drove the No. 28 car at season opener at Five Flags Speedway.
 Austin Green drove the car to a 12th place finish at Rockinghan.
 Brenden Queen drove the No. 28 car for four combined ARCA Menards Series races at Dover, IRP, Iowa, and Bristol.
 He won at Dover and Iowa.

+On December 17, 2025, it was announced that Carson Brown would drive the No. 28 full-time in 2026.
+Due to scheduling conflict, he would miss the first race at Hickory.
+As the result, he would be replaced by Richard Childress Racing's spotter Derek Kneeland.
+Brown won the season finale at Bristol.